-The glass balls are lastly polished with putty powder, applied on a wooden polishing tool, the conical surface of which is upon the perpendicular post, and the screw at the back of the concave tool is fitted with a wooden handle of a bulbous form, and sufficiently large to be grasped by the two hands.
+The pair of brass tools having been turned to the curvature of the templates, they are next corrected by grinding them together; for this purpose the convex tool is fixed by its screw upon the perpendicular post, and the screw at the back of the concave tool is fitted with a wooden handle of a bulbous form, and sufficiently large to be grasped by the two hands.

-The concave tool is placed upon the convex, and the two are rubbed together, first without any grinding powder to denote by the parts brightened where they bear the hardest, as the manner in which they are ground together depends in some respects upon the nature of the general error to be corrected.
-Should the tools not fit each other tolerably well, the principal errors are reduced by turning until they agree nearly uniformly throughout their surfaces and touch about equally at the center and margins of the tools, the minute errors are then removed by grinding, which is usually done with emery and water, but as previously explained at page 1229, with respect to the grinding of flat tools for the parallel disks for sextants, Mr. Andrew Ross found that greater accuracy was obtained by using the emery dry.
-But whether wet or dry grinding be resorted to for the correction of the tools, the emery should be as uniformly distributed as possible, by rubbing it level with a piece of glass of corresponding curvature, and any excess of emery around the margin of the tool is wiped off, as there should be rather a deficiency than otherwise near the edges.
+The concave tool is placed upon the convex, and the two are rubbed together, first without any grinding powder, to denote by the parts brightened where they bear the hardest, as the manner in which they are ground together depends in some respects upon the nature of the general error to be corrected.
+Should the tools not fit each other tolerably well, the principal errors are reduced by turning until they agree nearly uniformly throughout their surfaces and touch about equally at the center and margins of the tools, the minute errors are then removed by grinding, which is usually done with emery and water, but as previously explained at page 1229, with respect to the grinding of flat tools for the parallel disks for sextants, Mr. Andrew Ross found that greater accuracy was obtained by using the emery But whether wet or dry grinding be resorted to for the correction of the tools, the emery should be as uniformly distributed as possible, by rubbing it level with a piece of glass of corresponding curvature, and any excess of emery around the margin of the tool is wiped off, as there should be rather a deficiency than otherwise near the edges.